AlbertDang46/CS165_Project/README.md

 	* filename is the name of the file that contains all the objects that "client" will be requesting from "proxy"
 		* objects must be separated by new lines
 		* an example "object_list.txt" will be provided
-* All provided files are in /build/src/ including the compiled executables
+* All provided files are in /resources/

 ## Example compile and run:
 * Start from root of project folder